Department: School of Arts and Sciences

 Health and Psychological Counselling Services

-- Offer mental health counselling to students on a wide variety of issues including suspected or confirmed mental health problems.
+- Offer mental health assessment and counselling to students on a wide variety of issues including suspected or confirmed mental health problems;

-- Create awareness among students, faculty and staff regarding mental health, well-being and diversity issues.
+- Create awareness among students, faculty and staff regarding mental health and diversity issues;

-- Develop and manage support programs for on campus crises.
+- Develop and manage support programs for campus crises;

 Faculty and Staff

-- Provide confidential consultation to staff/faculty and their families on an individual basis regarding matters both personal and professional (i.e. cultural adjustment, stress and mental health problems).
+- Provide confidential consultations to staff/faculty and their families on an individual basis regarding matters both personal and professional i.e. stress and mental health problems;

-- Offer a variety of educational and training workshops that support staff and faculty well-being.
+- Offer a variety of educational and training workshops for faculty and their families;

-- Strong interpersonal and communication skills, and the ability to work effectively with a diverse student body, preferably in the developing world and/or in a rural community
+- Strong interpersonal and communication skills, and the ability to work effectively with a diverse student body, preferably with experience in the developing world and/or in a rural community;

-- An understanding of issues and cultural norms experienced by Central Asian students and the appropriate support structures and coping mechanisms that are needed
+- An understanding of issues and cultural norms experienced by Central Asian students;

 - Strong computer skills in Microsoft Office